Swati-Kumari-Das/SystemDesignBasics/README.md

 ## What is Monolithic Architecture?
 If all the components and functionalities of a project are **entangled and combined in a single codebase**, then that is a **Monolithic Application**.

+## Network Delay

+**Network Delay** is the time taken for data to travel across the network from one system (or node) to another.
+It depends on factors like:
+- Physical distance between systems
+- Network bandwidth (capacity of data transfer)
+- Network congestion (traffic load)
+- Routing and switching delays

+💡 Example:
+When you search for a product in an e-commerce app:
+- The time taken for your request to travel from your phone to the server (and the response to come back) is the **network delay**.
+## Computational Delay

+**Computational Delay** is the time taken by the system to process a request after it is received.
+It depends on factors like:
+- CPU speed and efficiency
+- Amount of data to be processed
+- Algorithm complexity
+- Memory and disk usage

+💡 Example:
+When you search for a product in an e-commerce app, the time taken by the server to query the database, apply filters, and prepare the result before sending it back is the **computational delay**.

 Monolithic Architecture is also known as a **Centralised System**.

 ---